Visit Wilderness

 1

-The Alpine Lakes Wilderness covers over 400,000 acres of the famously scenic Washington's central Cascades.
-The Wilderness lies between Snolqualmie and Stevens Passes in the North Cascades portion of the Cascade Range, including the sub-range called the Wenatchee Mountains, which forms the Wenatchee-Yakima divide.
+The Alpine Lakes Wilderness covers over 400,000 acres of the famously scenic Central Cascades of Washington.
+The Wilderness lies between Snoqualmie and Stevens Passes in the Northern Cascades portion of the Cascades Range, including the sub-range called the Wenatchee Mountains, which forms the Wenatchie-Yakima divide.
 Associated with the Wenatchee Mountains is the Stuart Range, a jagged batholithic crest crowned by 9,415-foot Mount Stuart that includes the sublime Enchantment Peaks.
 The Chiwaukum Mountains are another subsidiary range constituting the high country around Frosty and Deadhorse passes in the Wilderness's far northeast.

-The Alpine Lakes Wilderness saddles the Cascade crest, and thus exhibits a striking range of vegetation communities from west to east due to differences in elevation and precipitation.
-The crest annually receives some 180 inches of rain and (mostly) snow, while lower elevations in the eastern portion may see just 10 inches of precipitation a year.
-Seasonal temperate rainforest of Douglas-fir, western hemlock, and western redcedar cloaks lower western slopes; upslope, a subalpine forest of silver fir, noble fir, and mountain hemlock gives way at timberline to a mosaic of fir/hemlock tree islands and alpine meadows.
+The Alpine Lakes Wilderness saddles the Cascade Crest, and thus exhibits a striking range of vegetation communities from west to east due to differences in elevation and precipitation.
+The crest annually recieves some 180 inches of rain and (mostly) snow, while lower elevations in the eastern portion may see just 10 inches of precipitation a year.
+Seasonal temperate rainforest of Douglas-fir, western hemlock, and western red cedar cloaks lower western slopes; upslope, a subalpine forest of silver fir, noble fir, and mountain hemlock gives way at timberline to a mosaic of fir/hemlock tree islands and alpine meadows.
 Avalanche chutes are brushy with alder, vine and Rocky Mountain maples, and other shrubs.
-The leeward alpine zone includes magnificent stands of alpine larch--the golden autumn foliage of which flares the Enchantment Lakes Basin--as well as subalpine fir, whitebark pine, and Engelmann spruce.
+The leeward alpine zone includes magnificent stands of alpine larch–the golden autumn foliage of which flares the Enchantment Lakes Basin–as well as subalpine fir, whitebark pine, and Engelmann spruce.
 Lower eastern ridges and slopes include grassy woods of ponderosa and lodgepole pine.

-Given its trans-Cascades extent, the Alpine Lakes Wilderness provides habitat for west-side black-tailed deer and Roosevelt elk and east-side mule deer and Rocky Mountain elk.
+Give its trans-Cascades extent, the Alpine Lakes Wilderness provides habitat for west-side black-tailed deer and Roosevelt elk and east-side mule deer and Rocky Mountain elk.
 Mountain goats roam the high country.
-Other mammals includes puma, gray wolf, black bear, bobcat, and mountain beaver (aplodontia).
+Other mammals include puma, gray wolf, black bear, bobcat, and mountain beaver (Aplodontia).
 More than 150 species of birds have been recorded in the Wilderness, from dippers and varied thrushes to bald eagles.

-The granite jags and spires of the Enchantment Lakes area, notably the Cashmere Crags, account for some of the finest rock-climbing in the western U.S. Routes range from low Class 5s to 5.11, from faces as long as one lead (the length of rope used for climbing) to 1,500 feet.
+The granite jags and spires of the Enchantment Lakes area, notably the Cashmere Crags, account for some of the finest rock-climbing in the western U.S. Climbing routes range form low Class 5s to 5.11, from faces as long as one lead (the length of rope used for climbing) to 1,500 feet.
 The names of some of the pillars, though, might give you pause: Bloody Tower, Cruel Thumb, Cynical Pinnacle, and Crocodile Fang.

 The Pacific Crest National Scenic Trail (PCT) enters from Stevens Pass on the north to follow the crest south, with a long westward bend to Snoqualmie Pass, a distance of 67 trail miles.
 Hordes of people take advantage of the PCT's 450 miles or so of excellent trails.
 Subsequent use and abuse of the area has resulted in a permit system, which is applied to some regions of the Wilderness between May 15 to October 31.